Have you suffered financial harm as a result of a crime? If so, you are entitled to compensation for your losses, including reimbursement for:

 4. What happens if the defendant does not pay me?

-The defendant may also be in violation of his or her probation, which means that the defendant will have a California Probation Violation Hearing in which the judge will order the defendant to comply with the defendant’s restitution obligations.
+The defendant may also be in violation of his or her probation.
+If the probation officer informs the court that the defendant did not pay, the defendant will have a California Probation Revocation Hearing in which the judge will order the defendant to comply with the defendant’s restitution obligations.

 Our California Crime Victim Advocate Attorneys Can Help…